 The next step of the effort involved programs designed to introduce the 21 Destinations vision to the top 60 senior managers and key supervisors in the business.
-The purpose of these programs was to engage these key players in the vision, and also to help equip them to cascade the vision and galvanize the organization around a high-performance culture and delivery.
+The purpose of these programs was to engage these key players in the vision, and help equip them to cascade the vision and galvanize the organization around a high-performance culture and delivery.
 Over time, a total of 180 senior managers and supervisors throughout the organization completed the program and became integral ambassadors in the turnaround effort.

-An important part of the work also involved enrolling the organization’s Board of Directors in the new vision and plan.
-Through a program designed to provide background on the new vision developed and embraced by the company’s senior team and management, the Board gained new perspective in advance of a critical senior team presentation.
-When the next Board meeting took place and the 21 Destinations vision was presented, Board members’ reaction was, in the CEO’s words, “overwhelmingly enthusiastic.”
+An important part of the work also involved enrolling the organization’s board of directors in the new vision and plan.
+Through a program designed to provide background on the new vision developed and embraced by the company’s senior team and management, the board gained new perspective in advance of a critical senior team presentation.
+When the next board meeting took place and the 21 Destinations vision was presented, board members’ reaction was, in the CEO’s words, “overwhelmingly enthusiastic.”

 In addition, leaders were equipped to powerfully intervene when inevitable problems and difficulties arose.
 There was forward momentum almost immediately, but to maintain that momentum, they worked with JMW coaches on being leaders who fostered an environment where people were encouraged and rewarded for initiative, responsibility, accountability, and ownership.